We appreciate the trust you place in us when sharing your personal data. The security of that data is very important to us.

 • The right to object

-b) Processing is for the purpose of direct marketing
+b) Processing is for the purpose of direct marketing; or

-11. Do you have to provide your personal information to us?
+11. Do you have to provide your personal data to us?

-You are never required to provide personal information to us, but you may need to do so when you enter into a contract for the provision of our services or products.
-We will not be able to provide our services or products unless you provide us with the personal information, we need to do so.
+You are never required to provide personal data to us, but you may need to do so when you enter into a contract for the provision of our services or products.
+We will not be able to provide our services or products unless you provide us with the personal data, we need to do so.

-In addition, you will be required to provide certain personal information if you contact us to exercise your rights under GDPR as set out in section 10.
+In addition, you will be required to provide certain personal data if you contact us to exercise your rights under GDPR as set out in section 10.

-We carry out automated decision-making when you use our website.
-This involves providing content to you based on your online behaviour obtained using Cookies.
+We may carry out automated decision-making when you use our website.
+The automated decision making involves providing content to you based on your online behaviour obtained using Cookies.
 If consent is given for Cookies which are more than those required for essential use of the website, we will be able to display content that is relevant to you.
 Please refer to paragraph 14 below.

-13. Do we use your personal information for marketing?
+13. Do we use your personal data for marketing?

-Yes, we may use your personal information to carry out marketing, but we aim to only contact people who want to receive marketing as well as for our own legitimate interests.
-If you object to marketing – whether electronic or otherwise – please let us know and we will stop contacting you.
+Yes, we may use your personal data to carry out marketing within the Bunzl group of companies.
+We will only contact people who want to receive marketing as well as for our own legitimate interests.
+If you object to marketing, whether electronic or otherwise, please let us know and we will stop contacting you for marketing.

 15. Contact us

-Alternatively, you can contact us at the following postal address:
+Alternatively, you can contact us at the following postal address for our registered office:

 GDPR Compliance Manager